alexharri/website/posts/move-to-monorepo.md

 <Image src="~/merge-overview-diffs.png" />

  * Diff 1 and 2 enable reviewing the changes made when changing the directory structure.
- * Diff 3 enables reviewing the changes made in connecting `A` and `B` together and getting everything working.
+ * Diff 3 enables reviewing the changes made in connecting `A` and `B` and getting everything working.

 Merging repositories is quite noisy, and reviewing a single "big-bang" PR is very hard.
 Even though the changes will all be merged into `A` at the same time, we can still review them separately.